Estate Planning

 Practice generosity

-When you’re looking at leaving a legacy examples, you’ll probably see a common theme.
+Generosity is a common theme among those who leave strong legacies.
 Generous people tend to touch more lives and, as a result, leave a stronger legacy.
-You’ve probably noticed that if you’ve attended funerals.
-Words like “giving spirit,” “always cared about others,” and “big heart” are pretty standard in eulogies.
+At funerals, words like “giving spirit,” “always cared about others,” and “big heart” are often used in eulogies.

-Generosity is fairly simple.
-You put others first.
-You do things to help those in need.
-It can be as simple as helping out a friend who has fallen on hard times or as large-scale as pitching in to help after a local disaster.
-If it’s about family legacy meaning, bring household members in on your generous acts.
+Generosity is simple: put others first and help those in need.
+It can be as small as helping out a friend or as large as aiding in disaster relief.
+If it’s about family legacy, involve household members in your generous acts.

 Create a plan to transition your wealth

-There’s also the sensitive subject of your financial legacy.
+Consider your financial legacy.
 What assets will you leave behind for your survivors?
-If you aren’t swimming in money, that’s okay.
-But as you spend in retirement, think a little about how much money you want to leave when you die.
+Even if you don’t have substantial wealth, it’s important to think about how much money you want to leave when you die.

 Final Thoughts